 What do I need to bring?

 For clothing, see the answer above.
 Generally, you will bring something to share to eat and an offering and/or a donation to help with the ceremonial grounds (like trash service, cleaning the port-a-potties, etc).
-We never charge for ceremony, but if you would like to donate then a $10 to $20 donation would be typical.
+We never charge for ceremony, but if you would like to donate then $20 - $50 donation would be typical.
 The food you can bring can be as simple as a couple oranges to a pot of stew or anything in between.
-There will be 20-40 people that attend, and you can choose to bring something for that many people, but you are certainly not expected to feed that many.
+There will be 20-40 people that generally attend, and you can choose to bring something for that many people, but you are certainly not expected to feed that many.
 If everyone brings a little something, then there will be more than enough to go around.
 The food we bring is typically healthy, organic and gluten/glyphosate free.
 Don't worry about being perfect with the food, all dietary lifestyles will be present at ceremony from vegan and vegetarian to carnivores...just bring whatever you feel.

 We do not cancel in rain or snow.
 We do cancel in case of severe weather.

 Can I bring my child(ren)?

 The lodge is a safe place for the entire family, we do request that the fur family members stay at home and smaller children need to be supervised at all times.
 The sweat-lodge is too hot for small children, we request if you decide to bring them that they have an adult at all times.
 There is an open fire and when we are in the lodge to pray no one can disrupt the ceremony.
 We are not responsible for injury or accidents.